 When I need to brush up on my foundational drawing skills, I turn to Skillshare.
 Their classes give me the drawing workout I need in short spurts that won’t take forever to complete.

-If you grab a free trial of Skillshare, you can take as many drawing classes as you want.
+If you grab a discount to Skillshare, you can take as many drawing classes as you want.
 From figure drawing, to shading, and perspective, and more.

 These classes can really be a huge help with brushing up on your foundational skills, but however you decide to go about it, it’s worth it for the overall efficiency of your drawing process.